Sanglorian/orcus/Orcus Rulebook - current.md

 ### Attack Rolls and Damage

-You add your Strength modifier to your attack roll and your damage roll when making a basic attack with a melee weapon such as a mace, a battleaxe, or a javelin.
-You use melee weapons to make melee attacks in hand-to-hand combat, and some of them can be thrown to make a ranged attack.
+You add your Strength modifier to your attack roll and your damage roll when making a basic attack with a melee weapon such as a mace or battleaxe, or a heavy thrown weapon like a javelin.

 Certain powers use a Strength attack roll and/or add Strength modifier to damage.

 ### Fortitude Defense

-Add the higher of your Strength modifier and your Constitution modifier to your Fortitude defense.
+Add either your Strength modifier or your Constitution modifier (whichever is higher) to your Fortitude defense.

 ### Lifting and Carrying